 This is never easy but consider sharing with a friend, a personal tutor, or your residence advisor if you live on-campus.
 Let them know what you need.

-Contact the Sexual Violence Prevention and Support Team within Student Services at Staffordshire University.
+You can access support from the Sexual Violence Liaison Officer (SVLO) Team.
 We are here to listen to you, and will help you access resources and make an informed decision about next steps - if and when you choose to.

-You have access to our support regardless if the sexual violence happened on or off-campus, or if you were subjected to sexual violence before you came to Staffordshire University.
+You have access to our support regardless if the sexual misconduct or violence happened on or off-campus, or if you were subjected to sexual misconduct or violence before you came to Staffordshire University.
 With your consent, we can help you with:

 People react and deal with sexual violence in many different ways.
 Any way you choose to proceed will be fully respected and our team will support you on whatever path works best for you.
 We will handle your disclosure with confidentiality and will respect any decisions you make - we're here to listen and support you.

-The Sexual Violence Prevention and Support Team are here to support students who have experienced sexual violence, whether it is recent or historic.
-Our Sexual Violence Liaison Officers (SVLO's) are specially trained to deal with these situations and will treat each case with sensitivity and respect.
+Our Sexual Violence Liaison Officers (SVLO's) are specially trained to deal with these situations and will treat each case with sensitivity and respect, they are here to support students who have experienced sexual violence, whether it is recent or historic

 An SVLO can listen and discuss the options available to you through external services and within the University.
 Your appointed SVLO can also liaise with these external services and university staff where required and will provide ongoing 'wrap around' care and support.